gustavokenzo1/Pokedex-API/README.md

 - TypeScript
 - PokeAPI (https://pokeapi.co/)

-This project can be tested on https://gustavokenzo1.github.io/Pokedex-API/
+This project can be tested on https://gustavokenzo1.github.io/Pokedex-API/ .
+You can click the left and right arrows to navigate trough the pokemons.
+You can also click on the top and bottom arrows, but they won't do anything lmao.

 ## Goals